wangyanckxx/FERV39k/README.md

   ```
   Letter to researchers:
-      Since the arxiv version of our CVPR paper available, we are glad to recive several
+      Since the arxiv version of our CVPR paper is available, we are glad to receive several
   application emails of FERV39K.
 However, our work especially the dataset is still
-  under check of the conference and the formal version of paper is not published.
+  under the check of the CVPR conference and the formal version of paper is not published.
 As a
-  result, the dataset will not be available until the main conference of CVPR2022.
+  result, the dataset will not be available until the main conference of CVPR2022 is held.
-  During this time, we will gradually public the project web pages, baseline projects
+  During this time, we will gradually make the project webpage,
-  and the shortcut of FERV39K.
+  the baseline project and the FERV39K shortcut publicly available.

                                                                            Group FERV39K
   ```